carboxylman/stackdb/doc/user-guide.md

 control flow.

 You've probably done these kinds of things interactively with GDB.
-However, StackDB provides a library for doing them in C.  We'll show you a little bit of how to use that library here.
+However, Stackdb provides a library for doing them in C.  We'll show you a little bit of how to use that library here.

 Suppose we want to write a program that allows us to find unique control